Local Planning Strategy

 In regards to the Nedlands City Plan and in particular the infill aspect, what consideration have you made in relation to the impact on local public schools?
 How do you envisage the accomodation of increases in student numbers resulting from increased density in the school catchment areas?
 Also what are the intentions with regard to higher density buildings being situated in close proximity to these schools and the implications on privacy, parking and traffic congestion?

-Vicraybro asked about 8 years ago
+Vicraybro asked over 8 years ago

 Thanks for your question.
 We understand the Department of Education are reviewing the need for additional school facilities in the western suburbs area.
 The City has also written to the Department of Education and local schools in relation to the draft Local Planning Strategy, both for their information and to prompt further discussions if required.